EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: The EC-IoU Measure

 To characterize safety-criticality for a ground truth $\mathbf{G}$, we start with a distance-based weighting function:

-where $(x, y) \in \mathbf{G}$ is a point within the ground truth, $\rho(x, y)$ denotes the Euclidean distance from the point $(x,y)$ to the origin (i.e., the position of the ego vehicle), and $\alpha \geq 0$ is a predefined exponent parameter for adapting the basic weighting factor.
+where $(x, y) \in \mathbf{G}$ is a point within the ground truth, $\rho(x, y)$ denotes the Euclidean distance from the point $(x,y)$ to the origin (i.e., the position of the ego vehicle), and $\alpha \geq 0$ is a tunable parameter for adapting the basic weighting factor.

 Essentially, the function in Eq.~\eqref{eq:weighting} weighs each point of the ground truth according to its distance to the origin.
 The closer the point is to the origin, the higher its weight, symbolizing its safety-criticality.
 The weights of different points are normalized with the ground truth center's distance so that all ground truths' centers have an equal weight of $1$.
 Using Fig.~\ref{fig:concept} as an example, for the pedestrian $\mathbf{G_{ped}}$, the truck $\mathbf{G_{truck}}$ and the car $\mathbf{G_{car}}$, we have $\omega_\mathbf{G_{ped}}(x_\mathbf{G_{ped}}, y_\mathbf{G_{ped}}) = \omega_\mathbf{G_{truck}}(x_\mathbf{G_{truck}}, y_\mathbf{G_{truck}}) = \omega_\mathbf{G_{car}}(x_\mathbf{G_{car}}, y_\mathbf{G_{car}}) = 1$.
 In effect, the normalization aligns the weights for all ground truths, as our goal is to rank predictions around a specific ground truth, instead of ranking different ground truths.
 In addition, it brings an implicit property: As a ground truth gets farther from the origin, the weighting function has less influence on it.
 We elaborate on this in the following lemma.